RemiRigal/dominus/src/scripts/README.md

 ## Domoticz scripts

 The scripts `switch_on.sh` and `switch_off.sh` must be bind with a virtual switch from Domoticz.
 Therefore they must be placed into the `Domoticz/scripts` directory.
+The IP addresses may be changed according to the host of the Dominus server.
+In this case, it's required to place the `dominus.sh` file in the `/etc/profile.d` directory on the client as well.